About the Journal

 Publication ethics and malpractice statement

 Only articles that have not previously been published, and are not currently under consideration for publication elsewhere are to be submitted.
-All articles will undergo rigorous peer-review, upon prior editor screening and anonymous refereeing done by at two scholars in the field.
+All articles will undergo rigorous peer-review, upon prior editor screening and anonymous refereeing done by two scholars in the field.

 Authors, as well as the Editors and the Peer Reviewers are required to abide by standards of expected ethical behavior, such as the Committee on Publication Ethics (COPE) Code of Conduct guidelines, available at: http://publicationethics.org.
 Any instance of author insincerity/dishonesty will automatically result in rejection of the manuscript.
 Should it be discovered, after a work is published in SJRS, that any author had breached the honesty agreement, their papers will be retracted, and due legal action will be taken against them.